|Laurie Pritchett on the right speaking with Martin Luther King Jr.|

 Pritchett had done his homework on the nonviolent tactics of groups like SNCC and the Southern Christian Leadership Conference led by Dr. Martin Luther King Jr. He arranged beforehand with neighboring police and sheriff departments to have access to their jails in order to use them for mass arrests.
 Pritchett did not want to fill up his own jails drawing outside news attention.
 He ordered his officers not to use violence in arresting the demonstrators.
 Again he did not want to draw undue news attention to Albany.
 Pritchett also arrested the demonstrators for violating the city's public disturbance laws instead of the city's segregation laws which could be challenged in court.
 He defeated non-violence with non-violence.
 Looking at the situation pragmatically and not necessarily in a moral sense, Southerners have always been their own worse enemy.
 They tend to overreact to situations or make poor decisions that end up having negative unintended consequences.
 For example the South went to war in 1861 over the election of Abraham Lincoln because they thought that Lincoln was a threat to slavery.
 By firing on Fort Sumter they rallied the North in the same way that the Japanese rallied America by attacking Pearl Harbor.
 By starting the war they insured the destruction of slavery, the very thing they were trying to protect.
 When Bull Connor set the dogs on defenseless children and demonstrators of Birmingham he guaranteed the end of segregation with passage of the 1964 Civil Rights Act.
 The thing he was trying to protect.
 Jim Clark busted heads of marchers near the Edmund Pettus Bridge in Selma because people were marching peacefully for the right to vote.
 Clark's actions helped to guarantee the 1965 Voting Rights Act.
 By resisting desegregation of their schools they insured a radical and impractical system called busing that has led to the deterioration of our schools and white flight.

 Pritchett, I am sure, probably held the typical racist views of most white male Southerners of that time.
 However I sense that Pritchett was basically a decent man.
 Even Martin Luther King admitted this.
 King tried as late as August of 1962 to bring about change in Albany but eventually had to accept defeat.
 He had been outmaneuvered by Laurie Pritchitt.
 However King said this about Pritchett.
 He used ‘‘the moral means of nonviolence to maintain the immoral ends of racial injustice’’ It would be a short-lived victory because as I said future acts of violence committed by Southern police,sheriffs and bigots would help to insure change in America.
 The peaceful Civil Rights activists and demonstrators using the tactics of non-violence knew that violence was what they were really hoping for.
-It was their friend.
-I am sure that John Lewis, who was beaten to within an inch of his life.
-On at least three occasions.
-Or Jim Zwerg, a white Freedom Rider, who nearly died with Lewis in the Montgomery Greyhound bus station.
-Probably did not look forward to these beatings but they understood that they brought welcome media attention to their cause.
+Unfortunately violence was their friend.
+I am sure that John Lewis who was beaten nearly to death on three occasions and Jim Zwerg a white Freedom Rider who nearly died with Lewis in Montgomery did not look forward to these beatings.
+They brought welcome media attention to their cause.
 Pritchett robbed the Civil Rights movement of this kind of media attention.
+He beat King at his own game.
+Pritchett used the tactic of non-violence against King.
 When King arrived in Birmingham just before the Childrens march, in 1963, his morale was very low because of the lack of results and damage to his prestige.
 This low point in his life would lead to his famous (Letter From A Birmingham Jail).
 However Bull Connor and James Bevel, who was the driving force behind using children in the Birmingham demonstrations, would be Kings salvation in the end.